visualshavevalue/images/README.md

-images only / publically availabe preferred / no IP
+images only / publically available preferred / no IP